UPPS 04.01.01 - Security of Texas State Information Resources

 Risks to information resources must be managed.
 The expense of security safeguards must be appropriate to the value of the assets being protected, considering value of the asset to the university, regulatory agencies, the public, potential intruders, and any other person or organization with an interest in the assets (see NIST 800-53 PM-9, RA-3 and UPPS No. 04.01.11, Risk Management of Information Resources).

 The integrity of data, its source, its destination, and processes applied to it are critical to its value.
 Changes to data must be made only in authorized and acceptable ways (see TAC 202.70(5)).

 Information resources must be available when needed.
 Continuity of information systems supporting critical university functions must be ensured in the event of a disaster or disruption in normal operations (see TAC 202.70(6)).

 Security requirements shall be identified, documented, and addressed in all phases of development or acquisition of information resources (see NIST 800-53 SA-3).

 Security awareness of employees must be introduced during the onboarding process, and continually emphasized and reinforced at all levels of management.
 All individuals must be accountable for their actions relating to information resources (see NIST 800-53 AT-2 and TAC 202.24(b)).

-The information security program must be responsive and adaptable to changing vulnerabilities and technologies affecting information resources.
-Its components shall be reviewed and modified in a timely fashion to meet emerging and evolving threats (see TAC 202.71(e)).
+The Information Security program must be responsive and adaptable to changing vulnerabilities and technologies affecting information resources.
+Its components shall be reviewed and modified in a timely fashion to meet emerging and evolving threats.